rainwolf/FGIntObjC/README.md

 License, info, etc
 ------------------
-This implementation is made by me, Walied Othman, and you can contact by email at rainwolf@submanifold.be This implementation is available at http://www.submanifold.be
+This implementation is made by me, Walied Othman, and you can contact by email at rainwolf@submanifold.be

 These are my first steps in Objective-C, as I wanted to learn the language, I decided to rewrite my old work (FGInt for FreePascal/Delphi) in Objective-C. FGInt stands for Fast Gigantic Integers.
-I wrote it using native Objective-C constructions like NSMutableArray and so on, this brought its own set of challenges as those things are not known for speed.
-I stuck with it for the simple reason that there already exist awesome packages out there like GMP and LibTom that do their arithmetic with regular integer arrays, I didn't see the point in recreating their efforts.
-I compared the speed with my FGInt for FreePascal/Delphi and managed to bring the difference down within a factor of 1.5, not bad, but I am getting convinced the slowness is inherent to Objective-C.
+I wrote it using native Objective-C constructions like NSData and so on.

 - The libraries have to be compiled separately when using ARC, I tried using it in the libraries but that made it a bunch slower.
 It's always a good idea to compile them separately, and always using the